 - Valproic Acid (Ex.
 Depakene)

-FDA-Approved Medications for Alcohol Dependence and Alcohol Addiction
+FDA-Approved Medications for Alcohol Dependence and Alcohol Use Disorder

-There are other FDA-approved medications that doctors often prescribe to individuals to not only help them manage their withdrawal symptoms but to also help them get through alcohol addiction treatment and alcohol addiction in general.
-The following FDA-approved medications are the ones that people typically hear about when it comes to treating alcohol dependence and addiction.
+There are other FDA-approved medications that doctors often prescribe to individuals to not only help them manage their symptoms but to also help them get through substance abuse treatment.
+The following FDA-approved medications are the ones that people typically hear about when it comes to treating alcohol abuse and alcoholism.

 - Disulfiram ( Antabuse)